Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

-This mechanical inhibition of momentum acquisition perpendicular to the rods is because spherical particles that eventually find themselves in between two rods will suffer a high number of collisions per unit time against the caging rods.
-This phenomenon, called ``clustering'' by Goldhirsh \cite{Goldhirsch1993}, is closely related to the inelastic collapse previously discovered \emph{in silico} by Shida and Kawai \cite{Shida1989}.
-This clustering cannot be measured directly in our experiments, due to spatial and temporal resolution limitations.
-However, by means of measuring the average rod-rod distance, the average displacement perpendicular to the rods, $\bar d$ ($=0.55\pm 0.19$~mm), can be easily inferred and thus, the number of collisions per unit time that spheres perform inside a FIA.
-For doing so, we have fitted the perpendicular distribution function of trapped spheres (Fig.~\ref{Distrib}) with a Gaussian function and used the standard deviation of such fitting curve.
+Mechanical inhibition of momentum acquisition perpendicular to the rods is due to the fact that those spheres that eventually find themselves between two rods will suffer a high number of collisions per unit time against the caging rods---rods can be thought as immobile objects given that a large fluctuation in the density of spheres should take place in order for them to have a significant displacement (their measured average velocity is $v_r = 11 \pm 4.5$~mm/s), compared with the spheres' displacement (having average speeds of the order of 50~mm/s).
+This phenomenon, called clustering by Goldhirsh \cite{Goldhirsch1993}, is closely related to the inelastic collapse previously discovered \emph{in silico} by Shida and Kawai \cite{Shida1989}.
+This clustering cannot be measured directly in our experiments, due to spatial and temporal resolution limitations (the number of collisions per unit time diverges as rods get close each other).
+However, by measuring the average rod-rod distance, the average displacement perpendicular to the rods, $\bar d$ ($= 0.55\pm 0.19$~mm), can be easily inferred and, thus, the number of collisions per unit time that the spheres suffer inside an IDA.
+In order to do so, we fitted the perpendicular-velocity distribution function for trapped spheres (Fig.~\ref{Distrib}) with a Gaussian function and used the standard deviation of the fitting curve to obtain their mean-square velocity, $\langle v_i^2\rangle$.
 Dividing by the rod-rod mean distance, the collision rate is obtained ($68.7 \pm 1.8$~s$^{-1}$).
-On the other hand, the average collision rate among spheres outside FIAs is obtained using the standard deviation of the perpendicular component of the velocity outside and dividing by the mean free path $\ell$ ($=1.8$ mm).
-In this case, the collision rate turns out to be $38.3 \pm 1.1$~s$^{-1}$, almost half (56\%) the rate of that inside the FIA.
+On the other hand, the average collision rate among spheres outside the IDAs is obtained using the standard deviation for the perpendicular component of the velocity outside ($\langle v_o^2\rangle$) and dividing it by the mean free path $\ell$ ($=1.8$ mm).
+In this case, the collision rate turns out to be $38.3 \pm 1.1$~s$^{-1}$, almost one-half (56\%) of the rate inside the IDA.